CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_security_group.md

   #### Required ####

-  * `contract_name` (tnVzBrCPName) - (string) The binary contract name.
+  * `contract_name` (tnVzBrCPName) - (string) The contract name.
 This attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/contract) with `aci_contract.example.name` or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/contract) with `data.aci_contract.example.name`.

   #### Optional ####